- Display a dialog when user approves an image

 - WPEngine Client Site Plugin Exclusions

-- How to use Really Simple SSL with SureFeedback
+- Simple SSL

-- Viewing and Commenting on a Live Website
+- Viewing & Commenting On Live Websites

-- Sharing a Website Link
+- Sharing Website Links

-- How Private Comments Work
+- Private Comments

-- Introducing Comment Status in SureFeedback
+- Comment Status

 How Private Comments Work